pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 it are reproducible and correct.
 Check out the Org-mode and Babel source code on
 GitHub: [real-world-ledger-part-1.org](https://raw.githubusercontent.com/pepijn/pepijn.github.io/master/org/real-world-ledger-part-1.org).

-*Thank you Thomas Smolders, Pieter Levels, Arend Koopmans and Rik Helwegen for helping me with this post!*
+*Thank you Thomas Smolders, Pieter Levels, Arend Koopmans, Rik Helwegen and Nils Mackay for helping me with this post!*

 # Footnotes